-The last thing you want during lap time is to be uncomfortable or wet as your guinea pig will feel like something is wrong and may become afraid.
+The last thing you want during lap time is to be uncomfortable or wet.
+Your guinea pig will feel like something is wrong and may become afraid.
 Ensure you have somewhere not too far away from their cage or hutch so you are not walking up and downstairs the first few times you get your guinea pigs used to lap time.

 We usually start with a maximum of five minutes for the first few attempts at lap time.
-Refrain from brushing your guinea pig during their first few outings and just stroke them gently, talking softly whilst they are munching!
+Refrain from brushing your guinea pig during their first few outings.
+Just stroke them gently, talking softly whilst they are munching!

 If they start squeaking or trying to run for cover, calmly place them back inside their home.
-Try not to feel down heartened as it can take several weeks or months for some guinea pigs to get used to lap time.
+Try not to feel down heartened! it can take several weeks or months for some guinea pigs to get used to lap time.

 This is a question that we get asked quite frequently and the answer isn’t as straight forward as we’d like!
 The duration of your lap time should be based around your guinea pig’s reactions to it along with their personality.